s3v1/odroid-hc2/odroid-hc2/ARMBIAN.md

 Here comes a few steps that are good to do in the beginning, to get a good start on a freshly installed OS.

-### Update and upgrade

-Run these commands to update the OS:

-    sudo apt update && sudo apt upgrade -y && sudo apt-get dist-upgrade && sudo apt autoremove -y

 ### Install some tools

 Install some of my favourite tools and utilities.
 Avahi announces hostname on the network.
 Glances is a good alternative to htop.

     sudo apt install -y git nano htop mc build-essential glances curl avahi-daemon pigz

-## Set HC2 optimized config

-"This board is stripped Odroid XU4 and we use the same images, however, we provide a specially optimized config (for kernel 4.14.y or higher) which has to be applied manually.
-This results in shorter boot time and lower consumption.
-Run armbian-config utility and go to section system -> DTB and select optimized board configuration for Odroid HC1.
-The same config is valid for HC2 and MC1."

-    sudo armbian-config

-* Choose "System"
-* Choose "DTB"
-* Choose "Odroid HC1/HC2"

-You'll asked to **reboot**, and you should say yes.
-Login again afterwards.
-Remember to use the new hostname in case you changed it above.

 ### OPTIONAL: Install HDD/SSD